Edwin T. Childs

-David Maxwell has crafted nine extensive organ settings for Advent and Christmas.
-Maxwell uses a variety of styles ranging from introspective (W ZLOBIE LEZY) to strong and majestic (CONSOLATION).
-The collection also includes a joyful toccata of ANTIOCH and a lively swung setting of GO TELL IT.
-These settings will be enjoyable for all levels.
+Organists of all levels will enjoy David Maxwell's nine organ settings for Advent and Christmas.
+These settings use a variety of styles, spanning from introspective to strong and majestic.
+The collection also includes a joyful toccata of ANTIOCH and a lively swing setting for GO TELL IT.

 Edwin T. Childs